What types of drugs are used to lower cholesterol?

 Fibric acid derivatives (fibrates)

-Fibric acid derivatives make up another class of drugs that reduce blood lipid (fat) levels, especially triglycerides.
-Triglycerides are fats that come from food that are created when you consume calories that are not spent.
+Fibric acid derivatives make up another class of cholesterol meds that reduce blood lipid (fat) levels, especially triglycerides.
+Your body creates triglycerides (fats) from food when you consume calories but don’t burn them.

 Fibric acid derivatives may also increase the level of HDL, also called the “good” cholesterol, while lowering liver production of LDL, the “bad” cholesterol.
 People who have severe kidney disease or liver disease should not take fibrates.